pushkar100/notes-node-express-rest-mongo/notes-rest-design-node-2020.md

 1. ***Individual resources are identified in the Request (URI/URL)***
 	- For example, www.google.com/api/users/23 identifies a user based on the user id i.e 23
+	- All REST API resources are identified by a **Uniform Resource Identifier (URI)**.
+For example, prefer `/cars/:id` (iex: `/cars/23`) over `/cars?id=23`.
+The former is a URI and it identifies a resource (restful).
+But, in the latter method, the URI is same for all and the query parameter identifies the resource (not restful)
 2. ***Representation of the resources***
 	- Client receives representation of resource (Ex: client receives details of a car) which it uses to manipulate the resource itself
 	- Note that the format of the resource data need not be same on server & client.
 For example, the data can be inside a DB on server and sent to client via JSON or CSV